awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 A DB subnet group to associate with the DB instance\.
 If you update this value, the new subnet group must be a subnet group in a new VPC\.
 If there's no DB subnet group, then the DB instance isn't a VPC DB instance\.
 For more information about using Amazon RDS in a VPC, see [Using Amazon RDS with Amazon Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon Relational Database Service Developer Guide*\.
+**Amazon Aurora**
+Not applicable\.
+The DB subnet group is managed by the DB cluster\.
+If specified, the setting must match the DB cluster setting\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)